ncatlab/nlab-content/pages/18126.md

   \,.
 $$

-But while this is injective, it need not be an [[immersion]], since the [[derivatives]] of the product functions $f_i \cdot \psi_i$ may vanish, even though the derivatives of the two factors do not vanish separately.
+But while this is injective, it need not be an [[immersion]], since the [[derivatives]] of the product functions $f_i \cdot \psi_i$ may vanish.
 However this is readily fixed by adding yet more ambient coordinates and considering the function

 $$
   (\hat \psi_i, f_i)_{i \in I}